Church of Greece: Prevailing religion of Greece

-According to the constitution, Greek Orthodoxy is the prevailing religion of Greece; this is reinforced by displays of the Greek flag and national emblem at church properties.
+According to the Constitution, Greek Orthodoxy is the prevailing religion of Greece; this is reinforced by displays of the Greek flag and coat of arms at church properties.

-Adherence to the Eastern Orthodox Church was established as a definitive hallmark of Greek ethnic identity in the first modern Greek constitution, the "Epidaurus Law" of 1822, during the Greek War of Independence.
-The preamble of all subsequent Greek constitutions simply states "In the name of the Holy, Consubstantial, and Indivisible Trinity" and the Orthodox Church of Christ is established as the "prevailing" religion of Greece.
+Adherence to the Eastern Orthodox Church was established as a definitive hallmark of Greek ethnic identity in the first modern Greek constitution, the "Epidaurus Law" of 1822.
+This occurred during the Greek War of Independence.
+The preamble of all subsequent Greek constitutions simply states "In the name of the Holy, Consubstantial, and Indivisible Trinity," and the Orthodox Church of Christ is established as the "prevailing" religion of Greece.

-Mainstream Orthodox clergy salaries and pensions are paid by the State, at rates comparable to those of teachers.
-The church had previously compensated the State by a tax of 35% on ordinary revenues of the church but, in 2004, this tax was abolished by Law 3220/2004.
-By virtue of its status as the prevailing religion, the canon law of the Church is recognized by the Greek government in matters pertaining to church administration.
-This is governed by the "Constitution of the Church of Greece", which was voted by Parliament into law.
-Religious marriages and baptisms are legally equivalent to their civil counterparts and the relevant certificates are issued by officiating clergy.
-All Greek Orthodox students in primary and secondary schools in Greece attend religious instruction.
+Mainstream Orthodox clergy salaries and pensions are paid by the State, at rates comparable to teachers.
+The church had previously compensated the State by a tax of 35% on ordinary revenues of the church, but in 2004 this tax was abolished by Law 3220/2004.
+By virtue of its status as the prevailing religion, the canon law of the church is recognized by the Greek government in matters pertaining to church administration.
+Religious marriages and baptisms are legally equivalent to their civil counterparts.
+All Greek Orthodox primary and secondary students attend religious instruction.

 Liaisons between church and state are handled by the Ministry of National Education and Religious Affairs.